Vanishing viscosity and surface tension limits of incompressible viscous surface waves: Introduction

 \subsection{Formulation}

-We consider the motion of an incompressible viscous fluid, subject to the influence of gravity and surface tension forces, in a moving domain \beq \Omega(t)= \left\{ x \in \mathbb{R}^3 \mid -b< x_{3} < h(t, x_{1}, x_{2}) \right\}. \eeq The lower boundary of $\Omega(t)$ is assumed to be rigid and given with the constant $b>0$, but the upper boundary is a free surface that is the graph of the unknown function $ h:\mathbb{R}_+\times\Rn{2}\to \Rn{}$.
+We consider the motion of an incompressible viscous fluid under the influence of a uniform gravitational force in a moving domain \beq \Omega(t)= \left\{ x \in \mathbb{R}^3 \mid -b< x_{3} < h(t, x_{1}, x_{2}) \right\}. \eeq The lower boundary of $\Omega(t)$ is assumed to be rigid and given with the constant $b>0$, but the upper boundary is a free surface that is the graph of the unknown function $ h:\mathbb{R}_+\times\Rn{2}\to \Rn{}$.
 The fluid is described by its velocity and pressure, which are given for each $t\ge0$ by $ u(t,\cdot):\Omega(t) \to \Rn{3} $ and $ p(t,\cdot):\Omega(t) \to \Rn{}$, respectively.
-For each $t>0$, $(u, p, h)$ solve the following problem for the incompressible Navier-Stokes equations \beq \eeq for $Su = {1 \over 2} \( \nabla u + \nabla u^t\)$ the symmetric part of the gradient of $u$ and ${\bf n}=\N/|\N|$ the outward unit normal of the free surface with $\N=(-\pa_1h,-\pa_2h,1)^t$. $\eps>0$ is the viscosity, $g>0$ is the strength of gravity, $\sigma>0$ is the surface tension coefficient and $\kappa$ is the friction coefficient.
+For each $t>0$, $(u, p, h)$ satisfy the free-surface incompressible Navier-Stokes equations \beq \eeq for $Su = {1 \over 2} \( \nabla u + \nabla u^t\)$ the symmetric part of the gradient of $u$ and ${\bf n}=\N/|\N|$ the outward unit normal of the free surface with $\N=(-\pa_1h,-\pa_2h,1)^t$. $\eps>0$ is the viscosity, $g>0$ is the strength of gravity, $\sigma>0$ is the surface tension coefficient and $\kappa$ is the friction coefficient.
 Finally, $H$ is twice the mean curvature of the free surface given by the formula

-The kinematic boundary condition, the fourth equation in \eqref{NS}, implies that the free surface is adverted with the fluid, and the dynamic boundary condition, the third equation, states the balance of stress tensor on the free surface.
-We have imposed the Navier slip boundary condition on the lower fixed boundary.
+The kinematic boundary condition, the fourth equation in \eqref{NS}, implies that the free surface is adverted with the fluid, and the dynamic boundary condition, the third equation, states the balance of normal stress on the free surface.
 Note that in \eqref{NS} we have shifted the gravitational forcing to the boundary and eliminated the constant atmospheric pressure, $p_{atm}$, in the usual way by adjusting the actual pressure $\bar{p}$ according to $p = \bar{p} + g x_3 - p_{atm}$.
+We have imposed the Navier slip boundary condition on the fixed lower boundary. {Note that setting formally $\varepsilon=0$ in \eqref{NS} it corresponds to the free-surface incompressible Euler equations.}

 The initial surface is given by the graph of the function $h(0)=h_0: \Rn{2}\rightarrow \mathbb{R}$, which yields the initial domain $\Omega(0)$ on which the initial velocity $u(0)=u_0: \Omega(0) \rightarrow \mathbb{R}^3$ is specified.
 It will be assumed that $h_0 > -b$ and that $(u_0, h_0)$ satisfy certain compatibility conditions.